Construction Reference Charts & Visual Guides

 Why waste increases on real jobs

-Our default waste ranges are published for transparency.
-See Calculation Assumptions for category-by-category defaults and guidance.
+Default waste ranges are published for transparency.
+See Calculation Assumptions for category-by-category defaults.

 Helpful next step

-If you’re building a scope plan, pair this page with our Project Planning Checklists.
-It’s designed to reduce under-ordering and missed prep steps.
+Pair this page with our Project Planning Checklists to reduce under-ordering and missed prep steps.

 Rebar Spacing Diagram & Rebar Placement Depth (Slab Reinforcement)

 Reinforcement is one of the most misunderstood parts of slab planning.
-People often focus on “how much rebar,” but placement and spacing are just as important as quantity.
-Use these diagrams to visualize common grid layouts and why bar elevation (cover) matters.
+People often focus on how much rebar to buy, but placement and spacing matter just as much as quantity.
+Use these diagrams to understand common grid layouts and why bar elevation and cover affect performance.

 Rebar grid spacing diagram showing top-down slab view with 12 inch on-center spacing and 16 inch on-center spacing examples, including 2 to 3 inch edge cover callouts.